Natural Sciences · Engineering · Mathematics · Economics

 English language test result is not a mandatory supporting document.
 If you don’t meet the English language requirement waiver condition, and don’t have any English test result, your English proficiency can be assessed during the interview.

-Age: 15-18 years old high school students
+Age: 15-18 years old students

 Places: less than 15 / track

-Fees: £7,350 / ¥69,800
+Fees: £7,350 / ¥69,800 (includes all 3 stages of the programme)

 Includes: tuition fee of all 3 stages of the programme, single accommodation, 3 meals per day, two formal dinners, excursions, course materials, return transfers from London airports.